-Page 3 of the AUXILIARY FUNC menu provides control funct Output, Monitor Performance, Auxiliary Panel, NAV/DR Out, DR Reset.
+Page 3 of the AUXILIARY FUNC menu provides control function Output, Monitor Performance, Auxiliary Panel, NAV/DR Out, DR Reset.

-Description - Continued

-DESCRIPTION

-n menu is associated with I/O and estart is used to enable an I/O or ATM nen a fault condition is detected.
-This re INS power to be cycled for the control function is enabled by default

-or ATM Processor operation without

-tions associated with the Display Test, pration, and Memory Inspection.

-on initiates a dynamic self-test of the e of the display menu keys is pressed.

-on selects display update rate.

-ce every second.

-pdates display data once every two

-ol function selects coordinates format y.
-This function affects display format ation mode.

-ormat as LAT XXX.XX N and LON

-nat as TLT XXX.XX N and LON

-nat as TLT XXX.XX S and TLN ction is not used for normal INS n should be used ONLY when INS ide of specification and when it is

-nat as TLT XXX.XX S and TLN ction is not used for normal INS is should be used ONLY when INS ide of specification and when it is ialization will realign and restore INS

-nat as TLT XXX.XX S and TLN ction is not used for normal INS is should be used ONLY when INS ide of specification and when it is ialization will realign and restore INS oction presents an operator interface a controlled calibration run.
+DESCRIPTION n menu is associated with I/O and estart is used to enable an I/O or ATM ien a fault condition is detected.
+This re INS power to be cycled for the control function is enabled by default or ATM Processor operation without ions associated with the Display Test, pration, and Memory Inspection. on initiates a dynamic self-test of the e of the display menu keys is pressed. on selects display update rate. ce every second. odates display data once every two ol function selects coordinates format y.
+This function affects display format ation mode. ormat as LAT XXX.XX N and LON nat as TLT XXX.XX S and TLN nat as TLT XXX.XX S and TLN ction is not used for normal INS a should be used ONLY when INS ide of specification and when it is alization will realign and restore INS nat as TLT XXX.XX S and TLN ction is not used for normal INS a should be used ONLY when INS ide of specification and when it is alization will realign and restore INS ction presents an operator interface a controlled calibration run.
+Refer to 2.4.5. hat as TLT XXX.XX S and TLN ction is not used for normal INS is should be used ONLY when INS ide of specification and when it is alization will realign and restore INS ction presents an operator interface a controlled calibration run.
+Refer to 4.5 .
+Inspt) control function enables the lues currently stored in memory.
+This ddress location to be selected and or down.
+This function is intended ment tool. hat as TLT XXX.XX S and TLN ction is not used for normal INS is should be used ONLY when INS ide of specification and when it is alization will realign and restore INS ction presents an operator interface a controlled calibration run.
 Refer to 2.4.5 .
-Inspt) control function enables the alues currently stored in memory.
-This address location to be selected and or down.
-This function is intended
+Inspt) control function enables the lues currently stored in memory.
+This ddress location to be selected and or down.
+This function is intended ment tool. tions associated with Simulated Digital-to-Synchro (D/S) Test, and